 We offer assistance to people in need regardless of religion or ethnic background; we do not proselytize.
 If your faith is important to you, it’s certainly something we can talk about in your counseling sessions, but we won’t bring up the subject unless you do.

 Do you accept my insurance?

-We accept most private insurance as well as Medicaid and Medicare.
+We accept most private insurance as well as Medicaid.
 Please talk with our office staff to see if your plan is accepted.
 Please check with your insurance provider for the specific details of your plan’s coverage.